Blog

 2. I changed the language, but part of the program is still in English.
 Why?

-Some components may require you to restart your computer or completely reinstall the language pack.
-Make sure that the downloaded package includes all components (interface, help, dictionary).
+Some components may require you to restart your computer or perform a full reinstallation of the language pack.
+Make sure the downloaded package includes all components (interface, help, dictionary).

-3. Can I have several languages active at the same time?
+3. Can I have multiple languages active at the same time?

 Yes.
-You can have one interface language but several editing/proofreading languages.
+You can have one interface language but multiple editing/proofreading languages.
 This is useful for people who work in multiple languages.

 Summary

-Changing the language in Microsoft Office to Polish is simple and available to every user, regardless of the version of the suite.
-This gives you greater comfort when working, a better understanding of the program's functions, and language support when creating documents.
-It only takes a few clicks to customize Office to your needs.
-If you work with documents, spreadsheets, or presentations on a daily basis, changing the interface and dictionary language to Polish will definitely improve the quality and efficiency of your work.
+Changing the language in Microsoft Office to Polish is simple and available to every user—regardless of the version of the suite.
+This gives you greater comfort while working, a better understanding of the program’s features, and language support when creating documents.
+It only takes a few clicks to customize the Office suite to your needs.
+If you work with documents, spreadsheets, or presentations on a daily basis, changing the interface and dictionary to Polish will definitely improve the quality and efficiency of your work.

 Sign in